-- your readily available funds are less than the allowable limit
+- your readily available funds are less than the allowable limit, and

 - there is no other course of action that you could be expected to take to improve your financial position

-You may get less payment if you get free board or lodgings, or other forms of support.
+Your payment rate may be less if you get free board or lodgings, or receive other forms of support.

-If you are in severe financial hardship due to exceptional and unforeseen circumstances, you may be able to receive an early delivery of your first Special Benefit payment.
-For more information, visit your nearest service centre, or call 132 850.
+If you are in severe financial hardship due to exceptional and unforeseen circumstances, you may be able to receive your first payment early.
+For more information call the Exceptional Circumstances Relief Help line or visit a service centre.

 Special Benefit payment rates are adjusted on:

-- 1 January each year if you are under 21 and have no children
+- 1 January each year if you are under 21 and have no children, or

 - 20 March and 20 September each year if you have dependent children or are aged 21 or older

-The amount of income and assets you have may determine the payment you will get.
+The amount of income and assets you have will determine the rate of payment you may get.

-Your income affects the amount of payment you receive.
-Your Special Benefit reduces by $1 for every $1 of income you earn or receive.
+Your income affects the amount of payment you may receive.
+Your rate of Special Benefit reduces by $1 for every $1 of gross income you earn or receive.